wdiazux/harvest-sheet/README.md

 - **Data validation errors?** The script uses Pydantic models to validate API data - check the error messages for details on fields that failed validation.

 ---

+## Advanced Field Output

+The script supports exporting additional fields from the Harvest API beyond the standard ones.
+This is useful for detailed reporting, billing verification, and advanced time tracking analysis.

+### Available Additional Fields

+When the `INCLUDE_ADVANCED_FIELDS` option is enabled, the following fields are added to the CSV output:

+- **Rounded Hours**: Hours after rounding rules have been applied
+- **Is Billed**: Whether the time entry has been billed on an invoice
+- **Is Locked**: Whether the time entry is locked for editing
+- **Started/Ended**: Start and end times for the entry (if available)
+- **Created At/Updated At**: Timestamps for when the entry was created and last updated
+- **Cost Rate**: The cost rate applied to the time entry (if available)

+### Enabling Advanced Fields

+To include these fields in your CSV exports:

+1. Set `INCLUDE_ADVANCED_FIELDS=1` in your `.env` file, or
+2. Add `INCLUDE_ADVANCED_FIELDS=1` to your environment variables

+In a multi-user setup, this setting applies globally to all users processed in that run.

 ## Running Locally Without Docker